Using QR Code Inventory Management and Asset Tracking

 Our inventory management and asset tracking feature is friendly to third-party individuals or organizations who do not have access to our system.
 They need only to scan the QR codes to be able to access published information.
 This helps streamline operations and makes integrating business operations with third-party warehouses, or other organizations easy and efficient.

 However, anyone with a smart device like a phone or tablet will have the ability to scan the QR code.
 Be sure you only publish the controlled information that is authorized for anyone to view.

 - Less Secure: Anyone who scans the code will be able to view the information

 - More Information: QR codes can hold up to around 7000 characters

 - Higher Damage Resistance: QR codes can work past a higher threshold of damage

-- More Combinations: By virtue of being 2D rather than 1D, there are far more QR code combinations
+- More Combinations: By virtue of being 2D rather than 1D, users can create QR code combinations for many different situations.

-- Static: Because the information is simply put into a QR code, it has to be manually updated if anything changes
+- Static: Because the information is simply put into a generated QR code, it must be manually updated if anything changes

 - More Accessible: Any smart device with a camera can read a QR code